nion-software/nionswift/design/data_model.md

 The array descriptor contains an ordered list of axis groups and a value type.
 At least one axis group is required; only the final group may have rank zero.

-Each axis group may have coordinate mappings and may reference the coordinate system in which its mapped coordinates are interpreted.
-One coordinate mapping may be primary.
+Each axis group may have coordinate calibrations and may reference the coordinate system in which its calibrated coordinates are interpreted.
+One coordinate calibration may be primary.

 ### Terms and Definitions